Blackbinder-bb/export_to_blackbinder/README.md

 3. Select the folder where the score will be saved
 4. Drop it into your iPad ande enjoy it with Blackbinder

-You must have an open score in order to use the Plugin
+You must have an open score in order to use the Plugin.